Published On: May 13 2013 05:39:32 PM CDTUpdated On: May 14 2016 01:00:00 AM CDT

 1989: The television crime drama "Moonlighting," starring Bruce Willis and Cybill Shepherd, airs its series finale after five seasons.
 The show was a ratings success, won seven Emmys out of 41 nominations during its run, and helped turn Willis into a star.

-1988: A drunken driver traveling the wrong way on Interstate 71 near Carrollton, Ky., hits a converted school bus carrying a church youth group.
+1988: A drunken driver traveling the wrong way on Interstate 71 near Carrollton, Kentucky, hits a converted school bus carrying a church youth group.
 The crash and ensuing fire killed 27 people on the bus, making it the second deadliest bus disaster in United States history.

 1987: Actress and dancer Rita Hayworth, best known for her roles in movies such as "Cover Girl," "Gilda" and "Only Angels Have Wings," dies of Alzheimer's disease at the age of 68 in New York City.

 1984: Mark Zuckerberg, the co-founder of the social networking website Facebook, is born in White Plains, New York.

 1983: Actress Amber Tamblyn, best known for her TV roles in "General Hospital" and "Joan of Arcadia," and movies such as "The Sisterhood of the Traveling Pants," "The Grudge 2" and "The Ring," is born in Santa Monica, California.

 1982: Actor Hugh Beaumont, best known for playing Ward Cleaver on the television series "Leave It to Beaver," dies of a heart attack at the age of 73 in Munich, West Germany.